What is income?

 Which state benefits can I claim and how are they taxed?

-Most, but not all, state benefits for pensioners apart from the state retirement pension are tax free.
+Many, but not all, state benefits for pensioners apart from the state retirement pension are tax free.
 Benefits are usually paid because you have a low income or for health reasons.
-We suggest you look at the section on state benefits to check whether or not the benefits you receive are taxable.
+We suggest you look at our state benefits page to check whether or not the benefits you receive are taxable.

 It is worth checking that you are not including any tax-free items in figures that you supply to HMRC.
 Sometimes pension statements show both taxable and tax-free components.